cucumber/docs/content/cucumber/hooks.md

 ## Global hooks

-If you want something to happen once before any scenario is run - just put that code at the top-level in your <code>env.rb</code> file (or any other file in your <code>features/support</code> directory.
-Use <code>Kernel#at_exit</code> for global teardown.
+If you want something to happen once before any scenario is run - just put that code at the top-level in your `env.rb` file (or any other file in your `features/support` directory.
+Use `Kernel#at_exit` for global teardown.
 Example:

 ```ruby
 my_heavy_object = HeavyObject.new